 “We are already producing many of the materials that go into lithium-ion batteries.
 Norwegian companies specialise in delivering high-end materials that need to meet specific quality criteria.
 This has led to a high concentration of knowledge and skill in material processing within Norwegian industry,” Maltby says.

-Nora Rosenberg Grobæk, who is responsible for developing the Norwegian value proposition for batteries at Invest in Norway, believes that the Norwegian battery industry is on the cusp of near astronomical growth.
+Nora Rosenberg Grobæk, who is head of battery tech at Invest in Norway, believes that the Norwegian battery industry is on the cusp of near astronomical growth.

 “The European Investment Bank (EIB) expects investments to reach EUR 1 billion this year.
 We are seeing a lot of activity and interest here, also from foreign investors and clients.
 The sustainable profile of Norway and our mature market for EVs and electrification in general, are important selling points in this context.”